Everyone’s skin is different. We all have moles, freckles, or other lesions that help contribute to making us all unique individuals.

 Can Scars Heal?

 The short answer is yes.
-Again, when it comes to mole removal, factors like age, type of procedure, and size of the incision all play a role in the healing and scarring process.
+Again, when it comes to mole removals, factors like age, type of procedure, and size of the incision all play a role in the healing and scarring process.
 It’s often a case by case basis.